Alisaahy/Deep-Learning-and-Neural-Network/README.md

 - etc.

 ## Project Description
-Basically, the project includes 4 steps:
+Basically, there're 3 projects in the repository:

-- Load and Import Data
-- Make Plots for Exploratory Data Analysis
-- Data Wrangling and Feature Engineering
-- Model Building
+### Predicting Happiness and Write a report on U.N.
+World Happiness Data.
+This project used U.N.
+World Happiness Data, to predict happiness for countries around the world.
+It includes the following steps:
+- Use visualizations to explore bivariate results
+- Describe relationships between particular features and the target variable
+- Examine features that predict happiness categories using one or more models that allow for automatic feature selection
+- Explain meaningful findings
+- Run three prediction models to try to predict World Happiness well.
+- Discuss which models performed better and point out relevant hyper-parameter values for successful models.
+- Submit your best model to the leader board for the World Happiness AI Model Share competition.